downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | conferences | my php.net

 Traits

-Seit PHP 5.4.0 gibt es in PHP eine Methode der Wiederverwendung von Code, die Traits genannt wird.
+In PHP gibt es eine Methode der Wiederverwendung von Code, die Traits genannt wird.

-Traits ist ein Mechanismus zur Wiederverwendung von Code, der in Programmiersprachen mit einfacher Vererbung wie PHP verwendet wird.
-Ein Trait kann verwendet werden die Beschränkungen der einfachen Vererbung aufzuweichen indem er erlaubt, dass Mengen von Methoden frei in mehreren unabhängigen Klassen die in verschiedenen Klassenhierarchien stecken wiederzuverwenden.
+Traits sind ein Mechanismus zur Wiederverwendung von Code, der in Programmiersprachen mit einfacher Vererbung wie PHP verwendet wird.
+Ein Trait kann verwendet werden, um den Beschränkungen der einfachen Vererbung auszuweichen, indem er erlaubt, dass Mengen von Methoden frei in mehreren unabhängigen Klassen, die in verschiedenen Klassenhierarchien stecken, wiederzuverwenden.
 Die Semantik der Kombination von Traits und Klassen ist so definiert, dass die Komplexität reduziert wird und die üblichen Probleme vermeidet, die mit Mehrfachvererbung und Mixins in Verbindung gebracht werden.

 <?php